This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Collar stains can be really difficult to remove.
 The stains may not come off by just a wash.

-To prevent ring around the collar you should rub your neck with rubbing alcohol every morning after a bath while getting dressed along with putting some rubbing alcohol on a cloth and gently rubbing it on the collar.
+To prevent a ring stain around the collar you should rub your neck with rubbing alcohol every morning while getting dressed along with putting some rubbing alcohol on a cloth and gently rubbing it on the shirt’s collar.

-With this trick, you can easily remove tuff stains from your favorite shirt even before they start appearing.
+With this trick, you can easily remove tough stains from your favorite shirt even before they start appearing.

-You can not only sterilize your backs of your earrings but also clean your other jewelry with rubbing alcohol.
+You can not only sterilize the backs of your earrings but also clean your other jewelry with rubbing alcohol.

-Soak your jewelry for 10 mins.
+Soak your jewelry in rubbing alcohol for 10 mins.
 Then gently rub it with a clean cloth or use a brush if it’s a delicate piece and rinse it with clean water.
 Then dry it with a lint-free cloth.

 You just need 1 ingredient to make your shoes look clean and fresh.
 Take a spray bottle fill it with rubbing alcohol and spray it all over your smelly shoes.